WillyMoselhy/ActiveDirectory-PowerShell-Scripts/Replace-NTFSDomainACLs/Readme.md

 >The script requires cmdlets from the **ActiveDirectory** module.

 >For best performance, use local paths instead of network locations.
-However network URLs are supported.
+However network file shares are supported.

 **Example 1** Display results in GridView (Does not work on Windows Core)
 ```PowerShell